When can I apply for a period of recognised training with Cooley?

-This event is aimed at those who are planning on applying for a 2019 summer programme for which the deadline is 31 January 2019.
+This event is aimed at those who are planning to apply for a 2020 summer programme for which the deadline is 31 January 2020.
 Priority will be given to those who have reached at least their penultimate of a law degree or the final year of a non-law degree.

-We will also be running a few smaller ‘Meet and Greet’ events early in 2019.
-Priority for these events will be given to those who haven’t yet applied for a 2019 summer programme and who may be at an earlier stage in their degree pathway.
+We will also be running a few smaller 'Meet and Greet' events early in 2020.
+Priority for these events will be given to those who haven’t yet applied for a 2020 summer programme and who may be at an earlier point in their degree pathway.

 What are the academic requirements for summer programmes and periods of recognised training?

-Cooley requires a minimum of a 2.1 at degree level (any discipline) and 320 UCAS points or equivalent, not to include points from AS levels or General Studies (128 points under the new 2018 UCAS Tariff).
+Cooley requires a minimum of a 2.1 at degree level (any discipline) and 128 UCAS points or equivalent, not to include points from AS levels or General Studies (320 points under the pre -2017 UCAS Tariff).
 We will accept applications from individuals who do not meet these requirements where an individual has clear and valid mitigating circumstances and has otherwise demonstrated excellence at another point in their academic or professional history.

 What do we look for?